pandallel/quilt/memory-bank/progress.md

 ## Project Status

-The project is in the **implementation stage**, transitioning from Milestone 5 to Milestone 6.
-The Cutting Actor has been successfully implemented and integrated with the event system, subscribed to MaterialDiscovered events.
-The focus is now on implementing the actual document processing functionality in the Cutting Actor.
+The project is in the **implementation stage**, working on Milestone 6: "Material Text Cutting Implementation".
+The TextCutter component has been successfully implemented using the text-splitter crate, and work is in progress on integrating it fully with the CuttingActor for document processing.

 ## What Works